 Alternatively, if you think that the price of oil is going to fall, you could go short with a CFD on the oil future.
-In this example, you’d profit based on how much the oil price fell, the size of your position and any fees incurred.
+In this example, you’d profit based on how much the oil price fell and the size of your position (less the spread amount) and any fees incurred.

 In both scenarios, your position would be closed automatically in June – but you could close it before if you wanted.
 Below, you’ll see a graphic of the futures tab in IG’s trading platform.
 If you thought that the underlying market price was going to rise, you’d buy the market on your CFD trading account.
 If you thought that underlying market price was going to fall, you’d sell.

 The months for a futures contract will vary, and the example given here which uses June is for explanatory purposes.
 You should check the expiry of a futures contract before you open a position.

 What is the definition of futures in trading?

 Futures in trading refers to a futures contract – an agreement between two parties to trade an underlying market at a predetermined price on a specific date in the future.
 With IG, rather than entering into a futures contract directly, you can speculate on the price of futures rising or falling with CFDs.